Elimge/ZeroLagth-app/USAGE.md

 > *   **Admin:** `admin@example.com` (password: `admin123`)
 > *   **User:** `user@example.com` (password: `user123`)

-Once you log in for the first time, you will be asked to select your interests.
+The first time you log in, you will be asked to select your interests.
 This helps us personalize the recommendations for you!

 ---

 ### The Dashboard: Discovering Destinations

 The dashboard is your main hub for finding new and exciting places.
-It's organized into four smart categories based on your interests.
+It is automatically organized into four quadrants to facilitate discovery, **based on the interests you selected upon login**.

-1.  **Tus Preferencias (Your Preferences):** Destinations that directly match the interests you selected.
+*   **Tus Preferencias (Your Preferences):** Displays destinations that directly match your selected interest categories.
+These are the places we think you'll love!
-2.  **Lugares Relacionados (Related Places):** Places from categories related to your interests.
+*   **Lugares Relacionados (Related Places):** Here you'll find destinations from categories similar to your interests.
+For example, if you like "Cultural" places, you might see "Historical" sites here.
-3.  **Podría Interesarte (You Might Like):** Other popular or interesting destinations.
+*   **Podría Interesarte (You Might Like):** A selection of other popular destinations that might catch your eye.
-4.  **Otros Lugares (Other Places):** The rest of the available locations.
+*   **Otros Lugares (Other Places):** The rest of the available locations, so you don't miss out on anything.

-Click on any card to see more details, or click the **heart icon (❤️)** to add it to your favorites.
+In this section, your goal is to explore and add places you like to your favorites list by clicking the **heart icon (❤️)**.

 ---

-### Managing Your Favorites

-The **"Favoritos"** page shows all the destinations you have saved.

-1. Navigate to the "Favoritos" page from the sidebar menu.
-2. Here you will see a grid of all your liked places.
-3. You can click on any card to view its details again or click the heart icon to remove it from your favorites.

----

 ### Building Your Route: The Trip Planner

 This is where the magic happens!
-The **"Arma tu Ruta"** page helps you create a prioritized travel plan from your favorite places.
+The **"Arma tu Ruta"** (Build Your Route) page transforms your list of favorites into a smart, prioritized travel plan.
+Unlike the Dashboard, **here you have full control** to classify each location.

 1.  **Go to the Planner:** Click on "Arma tu Ruta" in the sidebar.
-You will see a list of your favorite destinations.
+You will see a card for each destination you've added to your favorites.

-2.  **Classify Each Destination:** For each place, you must answer two questions:
+2.  **Classify Each Destination:** For each place, the application will ask you to answer two simple but powerful questions:
     *   **¿Es Urgente?
-(Is it Urgent?):** Is this a must-see for you on this trip?
+(Is it Urgent?):** Do you feel this visit can't wait?
     *   **¿Es Importante?
-(Is it Important?):** Is this place highly significant to you (e.g., a lifelong dream destination)?
+(Is it Important?):** Does this place have high personal value or is it key to your trip?

+3.  **Define Pros and Cons:** After classifying, the app will prompt you to list the pros (benefits of going) and cons (disadvantages of not going).
+This helps you reflect on your choices and also enables notifications to remind you of your visit later.

-3.  **View Your Suggested Route:** As you answer the questions, a prioritized itinerary will appear below, automatically organized for you:
+4.  **View Your Suggested Route:** Immediately after you classify your favorites, a prioritized itinerary will appear at the bottom, organized according to the Eisenhower Matrix:
     *   **🔥 ¡Hazlo Ahora!
 (Do It Now!):** Important and Urgent.
 These are your top priorities.
-    *   **🗓️ Planifica (Plan):** Important, but not Urgent.
-Schedule these activities.
+    *   **🗓️ Planifica (Plan):** Important, but Not Urgent.
+Valuable activities you can schedule with less rush.
-    *   **⚡ Delega o Hazlo Rápido (Delegate or Do It Quick):** Urgent, but not Important.
+    *   **⚡ Delega o Hazlo Rápido (Delegate or Do It Quick):** Urgent, but Not Important.
+Tasks that should be done soon but aren't critical to your main goals.
     *   **🗑️ Considera Omitir (Consider Omitting):** Not Important and Not Urgent.
-You can skip these if you're short on time.
+Places you could skip if you're short on time.

 ---